 This short answer is fun!
 Keep your song selection relatively clean, of course, but otherwise, just think of a song that you're literally listening to on repeat right now, or pick a song that symbolizes your current experience.
 Then explain why!

-For example, maybe you'll write about "Inner Child" by BTS because getting ready for college in the midst of so much has made you reflect on your younger years.
+For example, maybe you'll write about "Inner Child" by BTS because getting ready to leave home for college in the midst of so much has made you reflect on your younger years.
 Or, if you've literally listened to "my future" by Billie Eilish one thousand times since its release, briefly write about why you can't stop hitting repeat.

 Don't overthink this prompt: the music we love reveals things about our personality and how we cope with the realities of our lives.
 Just be real, and you'll show Princeton admissions another facet of your genuine personality and how you process the world.